valantic/vue-template/README.md

 ## BEM

-We heavily use the [BEM](http://getbem.com/) methodology to define our style classes and component names.
+We heavily rely on the [BEM](http://getbem.com/) methodology to define our style classes and component names.
 It's mandatory that you understand the concept behind it before starting to develop or fixing existing code.

 ### Namespace